world-class/REPL/applying-to-uol/README.md

 detailed instructions on how to go about submitting proof for RPL.

 There is cost and limitations involved.
-Currently RPL costs 392 GBP for all 8 modules, and students are only able to receive RPL for Level 4 or first year modules.
+Currently RPL costs 392 GBP for all 8 modules, and students are only able to receive RPL for up to 120 credits.

 You can get RPL credit in 3 of the following ways: